 - tint (when white is added to a pure color)

 - tone (when gray is added to a pure color).

 Keep these pointers in mind when using color in your web designs:

 - If too many colors are used in a design, the viewer will become visually confused and will reject the image.
 Conversely, if not enough color is used, boredom results.

 - More harmonious effects can be achieved by using colors that are close together on the color wheel.

 The website for Indofolio uses color generously on the bold, eye-catching site for the designer.

 How light or dark a particular element is can be referred to its value.
 Value can be used for emphasis.
 Variations in value are used to create a focal point for the design of a picture.
 A light element on a dark background will be immediately recognized as the center of attention, similarly for a dark element on a mostly white background.

-Web is Beautiful uses value to delineate hierarchy on their website.
+uses value to delineate hierarchy on their website.

 As you can see, the elements Line, Shape, Form, Texture, Color, and Value can work to create memorable, carefully thought-out design.
 In many cases combining these elements in one design can create impactful design solutions that resonate with the viewer.
 In all cases, make sure you evaluate the use of each design element and whether or not it contributes to the overall message your trying to convey.
 The result will be more noticeable and striking than throwing all the elements together in one design.